 Salmon is one of the most popular fish to eat in the United States, which means we have to be very careful not to overfish it.
 Eating farmed salmon is one way to make sure that the wild stocks have enough left to keep the population healthy.
 Today, aquaculture experts can even produce healthy salmon indoors, which means it has zero impact on the surrounding environment.

 Arctic char is a popular fish choice due to its slightly sweet taste, but wild char from remote northern waters are in limited supply.
-For a more sustainable option, choose to eat farmed Arctic char.
+For a more responsible option, choose to eat farmed Arctic char.
 Arctic char thrive in environmentally-friendly fish farms.
 They grow quickly and healthily in self-contained pools or tanks that are separated from natural water sources.
-The most sustainable Arctic char are raised in land-based flow through and recirculating systems, so ask at the grocery store to make sure that’s what you’re getting.
+The most responsibly-grown Arctic char are raised in land-based flow through and recirculating systems, so ask at the grocery store to make sure that’s what you’re getting.

-Sustainably farmed catfish are tasty and clean.
+Responsibly farmed catfish are tasty and clean.
 Farmed catfish from the United States are grown in controlled ponds and are fed a vegetarian-based diet.
-And since catfish farms stagger production throughout the year, farmed, sustainable catfish is available year-round.
+And since catfish farms stagger production throughout the year, farmed catfish is available year-round.
 It takes the fish 18 months to reach maturity.
 During that time, the water is continually monitored to ensure high quality and fish health.
 Choose catfish that has the place of origin listed, and double check with your fishmonger that it is farmed catfish.
 Wild catfish is actually a different species and is not as appetizing.

-Choosing to eat sustainably farmed fish is one of the best ways you can help the global fish population while enjoying a delicious meal.
+Choosing to eat responsibly farmed fish is one of the best ways you can help the global fish population while enjoying a delicious meal.
 Most of these fish should be available at your favorite grocery store.
 But if they don’t carry the fish you’re looking for, you can put in a special request.